sage-code/maj/README.md

 Maj is designed for quick chat, and to make friends on-line.
 It is a logic language it can be used also for debates, study, programming and entertainment.
 Maj is a Romance language.
 Words are similar to other Romance languages but not the same.
 Maj words are abbreviated.

-Maj is similar to Esperanto, except is much more simpler.
-Maj has shorter words and simpler grammar so it can be quickly learned by anyone who knows Latin alphabet.
-Initial documentation to learn Maj is written using English but we hope someone will eventually help us to make documentation in other languages.
+Maj is similar to Esperanto.
+Maj be learned quickly by anyone who knows standard Latin alphabet used by English.
+Initial documentation to learn Maj is written in English but we hope we will eventually  translate documentation in other languages.

 **Rad more:** [case](case.md)

 ## Alphabet

-Purpose of Maj alphabet is to maximize the number of sounds using ISO Latin letters.
-We want to use a normal QUERTY keyboard to type Maj text but also to write Maj using a pen.
-Unfortunately Latin characters are not easy to write therefore Maj has actually two alphabets: print alphabet and script alphabet.
+Purpose of Maj alphabet is to maximize the number of sounds using ISO Latin letters and avoiding digraphs.
+We want to use a normal QUERTY keyboard to type Maj text.
+Unfortunately Latin characters are not easy to write therefore Maj has actually two alphabets: "print alphabet" that uses Latin characters and "script alphabet" that is cursive.

 * Maj has a total of 28 letters in the alphabet;
 * Maj has deterministic phonetic rules for reading and writing;